joshdavham/cij-analysis/README.md

 streamlit run app.py
 ```

 Note: This app can also be run as a Docker container.
-See [DOCKERFILE](DOCKERFILE).
+See [Dockerfile](Dockerfile).